rikrdoalvarez/js-utils-func/README.md

 The console feature allow you to set a colored output printed in the terminal and when should be printed or not

--   **console.log(show, text):** The show boolean value indicates if the log is printed in the terminal in color white
+-   **console.log(text, show):** The show boolean value indicates if the log is printed in the terminal in color white
--   **console.error(show, text):** The show boolean value indicates if the error is printed in the terminal in color red
+-   **console.error(text, show):** The show boolean value indicates if the error is printed in the terminal in color red
--   **console.warn(show, text):** The show boolean value indicates if the warn is printed in the terminal in color yellow
+-   **console.warn(text, show):** The show boolean value indicates if the warn is printed in the terminal in color yellow
--   **console.info(show, text):** The show boolean value indicates if the info is printed in the terminal in color blue
+-   **console.info(text, show):** The show boolean value indicates if the info is printed in the terminal in color blue
--   **console.table(show, text):** The show boolean value indicates if the log is printed in the terminal
+-   **console.table(text, show):** The show boolean value indicates if the log is printed in the terminal

 ### Crypto